kingsongchen/documents/README.md

-# mentors
-Assets and documents to give out to mentors at Tech Retreat 2015
+# Documents for Tech Retreat 2015